larampc/VolunteerU/README.md

 ### Product Vision

-An app to facilitate the creation, sharing and participation in volunteering initiatives.
 For members of the FEUP community or organizations who want be a part of the volunteering world, the VolunteerU is an app that facilitates the creation, sharing and participation in volunteering initiatives, all in one place.

 ### Features and Assumptions